Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 impossible to sew together all the edges of the resulting surfaces.
 This leaves a gap in the overall surface of the object which you are constructing.

-@image html /technical_overview/images/technical_overview_occ_0006.png "Intersecting filleted edges with differing radiuses"
-@image latex /technical_overview/images/technical_overview_occ_0006.png "Intersecting filleted edges with differing radiuses"
+@figure{/technical_overview/images/technical_overview_occ_0006.png,"Intersecting filleted edges with differing radiuses"}

 These algorithms allow you to fill this gap from two, three or four curves.
 This can be done with or without constraints, and the resulting surface will be either